Top 10 Online Transcription Jobs in Kenya

 GMR Transcription is dedicated to providing high-quality transcription services.
 They work with universities, government, medical institutions, non-profit organizations, and the legal community.

 To apply, submit a resume and take a short transcription test.
 GMR Transcripts is flexible in that you can work when you want to and as often as you need to.
-Have access to the internet on your computer, Microsoft Office Suite, foot pedal, and over-the-ear headphones.
+Have access to the internet on your computer, Microsoft Office Suite, a foot pedal, and over-the-ear headphones.

 9. Appenscribe